Study in UK

 Capital cities: The capital city of the UK is London, which is also the capital of England.
 For Wales the capital is Cardiff, for Scotland it is Edinburgh, and for Northern Ireland it is Belfast.

 Population: The population of the UK is estimated to be around 63 million (England: 53 million, Scotland: 5.3 million, Wales: 3 million, Northern Ireland: 1.8 million).

-Economy: The UK is one of the world’s leading business locations and the number one destination for inward investment in Europe.
-The UK is one of the top ten manufacturers in the world and has the largest industries in Europe for Life Sciences, ICT and the Creative Industries.
-Find out more atUKTI.
+Economy: The UK is one of the world’s leading business locations.
+It is one of the top ten manufacturers in the world and has the largest industries in Europe for Life Sciences, ICT and the Creative Industries.

 130, Shree Nagar Main,

 - The schools, colleges and universities of the UK offer you a world-class education and you gain qualifications that are respected by employers and academics worldwide with the chance to follow your passion.